MetaMask/metamask-extension/README.md

 # MetaMask Browser Extension

 Hey!
-We are JavaScript Engineers!
+We are hiring JavaScript Engineers!
 Apply here: https://boards.greenhouse.io/consensys/jobs/1990589
 ---

 You can find the latest version of MetaMask on [our official website](https://metamask.io/).
 For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).